rgj40q/laughing-succotash/doc.md

 # §0 INTRODUCTION

-Laughing Succotash, or *succotashe ridel*, is a conlang project made to look like Interlingua IALA, while having a working LALR parser.
+*succotashe ridel*, is a conlang project made to look like Interlingua IALA, while having a working LALR parser.
 The parser does not translate at the moment, but it shows the full text structure as a tree.

 # §1 SPELLING AND PRONUNCIATION